On two families of Enriques categories over K3 surfaces: Abstract

 \section{Abstract}

 This article studies the moduli spaces of semistable objects related to two families of Enriques categories over K3 surfaces, coming from quartic double solids and special Gushel--Mukai threefolds.
-In particular, classic geometric constructions are recovered in a modular way, such as the double EPW sextic and cube associated with a general Gushel--Mukai surface, and the Beauville's birational involution on the Hilbert scheme of two points on a quartic K3 surface.
-In addition, we describe the singular loci in some moduli spaces of semistable objects and an explicit birational involutions on an O'Grady's hyperkähler tenfold.
+In particular, some classic geometric constructions are recovered in a modular way, such as the double EPW sextic and cube associated with a general Gushel--Mukai surface, and the Beauville's birational involution on the Hilbert scheme of two points on a quartic K3 surface.
+In addition, we describe the singular loci in some moduli spaces of semistable objects and an explicit birational involution on O'Grady's hyperkähler tenfold.
+Also, the appendix investigates the general theory of Enriques categories over K3 surfaces and provides a criterion for when an equivariant category of a K3 surface is an Enriques category.